wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 #### Google

-Their PaLM API and Gemini models are interesting contenders that I personally haven't had much experience with.
-However, if you're in the Google space, then they are a great option and relatively easy to configure these days.
+Google's PaLM API and Gemini models are interesting contenders that I personally haven't had much experience with.
+However, if you're in the Google space, then they are a great option and relatively easy to configure these days through their portal.
 I've found their documentation particularly developer-friendly.

 ### Model comparison

-Let's break down the model types that I've worked with to give you an understanding of what to expect from each model type.
+With the major providers covered, let's break down the model the important model types that I've worked with to give you an understanding of what to expect from each model type.

 #### GPT series by OpenAI